MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/eventdetectoroemadapter/ns-eventdetectoroemadapter-ieventdetectoroemadaptervtbl.md

 UID: NS:eventdetectoroemadapter.IEventDetectorOemAdapterVtbl
 title: IEventDetectorOemAdapterVtbl
 author: windows-driver-content
-description: IEventDetectorOemAdapterVtbl structure created by the IDL. tech.root: audio ms.assetid: 15246179-b019-440a-8984-efae4370e341 ms.author: windowsdriverdev
+description: IEventDetectorOemAdapterVtbl structure is an artifact created by the IDL.
+It is reserved for Microsoft use. tech.root: audio ms.assetid: 15246179-b019-440a-8984-efae4370e341 ms.author: windowsdriverdev